bezmoradi/tutorials/go/13-json.md

 # Go > JSON

+## Why JSON Encoding and Decoding Matter

+JSON (JavaScript Object Notation) is the de facto standard for data interchange in modern applications.
+Whether you're building REST APIs, consuming third-party services, or storing configuration data, you'll need to convert between Go's strongly-typed structs and JSON's text-based format.

+Go's static type system means this conversion must be explicit.
+Unlike dynamically-typed languages where JSON maps naturally to native data structures, Go requires deliberate marshaling (Go → JSON) and unmarshaling (JSON → Go).
+The `encoding/json` package in the standard library provides these capabilities with zero external dependencies.

+## Converting Structs to JSON with Marshal

-The built-in `encoding/json` package is Go is responsible for working with JSON data.
-To encode JSON data, we have to use the `Marshal` function which has the following signature:
+The built-in `encoding/json` package in Go is responsible for working with JSON data.
+To encode JSON data, we use the `Marshal` function which has the following signature:

 ```go
 func Marshal(v any) ([]byte, error)
 ```

+As shown above, `Marshal` accepts a parameter of any type and returns `[]byte` and `error` (read `[]byte` as "a slice of bytes").

+**Why []byte instead of string?** Strings in Go are immutable.
+Using mutable byte slices (`[]byte`) allows the JSON encoder to build the output efficiently without creating multiple intermediate string copies.
+Similarly, parsing JSON benefits from working with mutable buffers.

-As shown above, `Marshal` gets input param of any type and returns`[]byte` and `error` (Read `[]byte` as "a slice of byte").
-To make our code testable, we are goring to create a function called `jsonEncoder` as follows:
+To make our code testable, we are going to create a function called `jsonEncoder` as follows:

 ```go
 package main